British Citizenship by Naturalisation Guidance

-Those who have been granted Indefinite Leave to Remain in the UK or, in the case of EEA nationals and their family members hold evidence that they have acquired permanent residence, may be eligible to apply to naturalise as a British citizen.
+Those who have been granted Indefinite Leave to Remain in the UK, also known as settlement permanent residence and settled status in the case of EEA nationals and their family members may be eligible to apply to naturalise as a British citizen.

-Applicants for naturalisation as a British citizen must demonstrate that:
+Applicants who want to apply for naturalisation as a British citizen must demonstrate that:

 - they are over 18 years old;

 - they are of good character and sound mind;